A group of guests gathered in the longhouse in the evening

 While we love our furry friends, we are not able to accommodate pets at this special event (service dogs are welcomed of course).
 Thank you for your understanding.

-- This tour is not recommended for children under 10 years old.
+• This tour is recommended for guests ages 13 years and up.

-- If you face challenges with your lungs, or you have allergies to smoke, this tour may not be suitable for you as the longhouse can get a bit smoky.
+• If you face challenges with your lungs, or you have allergies to smoke, please note that the longhouse can be a smoky environment.

 16164 Highway 12 East, Midland, ON, L4R 4K8